One person holds equipment to a wall painting while looking at a screen held up by another

-Material analysis is focused on characterization of original and reconstruction materials, identification of deterioration products, and development of appropriate treatment materials.
-Non-invasive and minimally invasive techniques have been used to characterize original as well as reconstruction and restoration plasters, identify pigments, binders (where possible), salts, biological growth, and previously applied coatings.
+Material analysis was focused on characterization of original and reconstruction materials, identification of deterioration products, and development of appropriate treatment materials.
+Non- and minimally invasive techniques have been used to characterize original as well as reconstruction and restoration plasters, identify pigments, binders (where possible), salts, biological growth, and previously applied coatings.

 Diagnostic investigations have been integral to the scientific study since the beginning of the project.
 Scientific research has included flaking and powdering paint, biogrowth, previous intervention materials, and salts.